Nightmare-n/GraphRCNN/README.md

 ```

 ## Acknowledgement
 This project is mainly based on the following codebases.
-Thanks to them for their great contribution.
+Thanks for their great works!

 * [MMDetection3D](https://github.com/open-mmlab/mmdetection3d)
 * [CenterPoint](https://github.com/tianweiy/CenterPoint)